02 Nov How to Budget for a Wedding: A Walkthrough

-Q: What is the groom’s family supposed to pay for?
+What is the groom’s family expected to pay for?

-A: The groom’s family is supposed to pay for the rehearsal dinner and sometimes will also pay for an engagement party.
-Along with those two events a groom’s family might be able to pay for the wedding band, some of the florals and perhaps even the entertainment at the wedding reception.
+Traditionally the groom’s family pays for the rehearsal dinner and sometimes will also pay for an engagement party.
+Along with those two events a groom’s family might be able to pay for the wedding band, some of the florals, and perhaps even the entertainment at the wedding reception.

-Traditionally the bride’s parents would pay for the wedding but today we see a wide variety such as the couple paying for it themselves or a combination of both the couple and the families.
+Traditionally the bride’s parents would pay for the wedding but today we see a wide variety such as the couple paying for it themselves or a combination of both the couple and their families.

-Q: How much to budget for a rehearsal dinner?
+How much should you budget for a rehearsal dinner?